ged-odoo/blockdom/doc/make_your_own_framework/part1.md

 itself whenever we click on the button.
 However, there are some issues with this
 code:

-- first, the "business" code is mixed with the "plumbing" code
+- first, the "business" code is mixed with the "plumbing" code,
 - the code is not reusable.
-We cannot easily create two counters without changing everything
+We cannot easily create two counters without changing everything,
-- there is no scalable way of improving this application: if we want to add other features, there is no obvious way to do it
+- there is no scalable way of improving this application: if we want to add other features, there is no obvious way to do it.

 Clearly, the situation will be much improved if we could separate the "counter" code from the rest.